This page may contain affiliate links. Learn More.

 Healthy snack ideas

-There are a ton of things you can try for snack that are healthy.
+There are a ton of things you can try for snacks that are healthy.
 What food group is your child’s favorite?
 If they are a carb lover like many picky eaters are, try adding healthy food to their carbs.
 Make banana bread with hidden veggies.
 Switch their bread to whole wheat and spread on some peanut butter and top with bananas or raisins.
 Make small changes that add up to a lot.

 Here is a list of healthy snacks for picky eaters that most of my picky eaters have loved: